-The first aid for a heart attack is to chew on a 325 mg tablet of aspirin for immediate relief.
+The first aid for a heart attack is to chew a 325 mg tablet of aspirin for immediate relief.
 This also buys you some time to get professional help.

 Meanwhile, you must immediately call an ambulance to be taken to the nearest emergency center for proper evaluation and further management if the pain persists.

-To avoid chest pain from heart-related conditions, you should follow a healthy lifestyle that consists of good sleep hygiene, a scheduled exercise regimen consisting of aerobic activity, and a wholesome, well-balanced diet.
+To avoid chest pain from heart-related conditions, you should follow a healthy lifestyle that consists of good sleep hygiene, a scheduled exercise regimen consisting of an aerobic activity, and a wholesome, well-balanced diet.

 In addition, people with risk factors for heart disease, including hypertension (increased blood pressure), hyperlipidemia (increased cholesterol levels), diabetes mellitus, smoking, and a strong family history of heart disease, should do everything they can to manage these risk factors to avoid any cardiovascular emergencies in the future.

 It is only after a proper diagnosis that you can determine the source of your chest discomfort, but you may not be able to afford this delay in some serious cases.